AFTER SCHOOL ACTIVITIES

 Grade(s): Kindergarten to 2nd Grade

 In this class, young hip-hop artists will begin with the building blocks of jazz technique.
 This class develops increased body awareness, coordination, strength, and flexibility through jazz technique exercises, isolations, stretching, progressions, and combinations.
 This is a fun, fast-paced class filled with hip-funky moves to the latest kids’ rock and hip-hop tunes.
+The class will conclude with a recital on June 4th.

 When: Monday 3:45‐4:30 p.m. and 4:30-5:15pm